 This rule is from the Talmud, not the Bible.
-Schwarz, footnote 3 ad loc., gives sixteen citations for the rule in Talmud.
-In this particular case, the rabbis' concern is the succession crisis in the Yeshiva between Gamaliel and Eleazar b.
+Schwarz, footnote 3, ad loc., gives sixteen citations for the rule in Talmud.
+In this particular case, the rabbis' concern is the succession crisis in the Sanhedrin between R. Gamaliel and R. Eleazar b.
 Azariah.
-After Eleazar was promoted to head the Yeshiva, the question arose whether he could be deposed without committing a descent in "holy matters."
+After R. Eleazar was promoted to head the Sanhedrin, the question arose whether R. Eleazar could be deposed without committing a descent in "holy matters."
 The Talmud passage is thus an example of Definition 3, about intellectual ascent and descent.
 The passage also links to the immediately preceding proof-text about the Solomonic succession (Definition 2).

 The rabbis generally took the rule of ascending in holiness as a precept of personal or societal conduct.
 The idea is that our actions should always move toward intellectual and moral improvement.
 Maimonides, however, also seems to take it as a rule governing textual content and organization.
-He usually tries to set his definitions and proof texts in the order of ascension to holiness.
+He usually tries to set his definitions and proof texts in the order of ascension to holiness, starting from the lowest, most corporeal use and ascending to the most spiritual.
 That is why they frequently begin with the most physical or anthropomorphic use of a term.
-It also explains the odd way he arrays the proof-texts themselves, especially in this chapter, frequently treating later verses before previous verses.
+It also explains the odd way he orders the proof-texts themselves, especially in this chapter, frequently treating later verses before previous verses.
 He does this with the two tokhakha chapter verses, above (Deuteronomy 28), and he does it again with the two verses about the Tower of Babel, cited below (Exodus 19).